A brand committed to extreme conditions

 We are heading to the north, where the Wayuus weavers with whom we collaborate live.

+Difficult climatic conditions have long made this territory difficult to access for tourism, but little by little it is opening up to the world.
 Wind, sea and sand intersect to form spectacular landscapes.
 The sand dunes flow directly into the blue Caribbean water.
 It is reached by 4X4 via barely marked roads and by driving between the cacti.
 The best known villages are Cabo de la Vela, sacred place of Wayuu culture, and Punta Gallinas, the northernmost point in South America.

 Working with the Wayuus means facing unusual arid landscapes where the traditions of this people are strongly present.